 As I’ve come into contact with other current and aspiring influencers, I’ve received questions about the tools I use.

 Below are many of them.
-Some are affiliate links, meaning that if you visit their site through my link and end up making a purchase, I’ll receive a small commission.
+Some are affiliate links, meaning that if you visit their site through my link and end up making a purchase, I’ll receive a small commission, which I’ll use to help offset my expenses.
 There is absolutely no upcharge to you.
 In fact, many of these businesses run sales throughout the year, so there’s a good chance you can score a discount.

-When I first began building my blog, I purchased an “easy” WordPress theme that had me in tears after 72 hours.
+When I first began building my website, I purchased an “easy” WordPress theme that had me in tears after 72 hours.
 The picture in my head and the monstrosity on my computer screen couldn’t have been more different.
 (Paying for an online course in how to use the software didn’t help, either.
-Web design was not my thing.)
-In desperation, I began searching for other solutions and I realized I could purchase a blog template for the same price!
+Web design is not my thing.)
+In desperation, I began searching for other solutions and realized I could purchase a blog template for the same price!

 Logos and branding